-Throw in a couple years of global pandemic with safety precautions, concerned shoppers, and less tourism and you’ll find that local businesses are having a tough time!
 All these factors make it all the more important to support local businesses on Cape Cod and the Islands that do stay open.
-They make winter life on the Cape and Islands not only possible but enjoyable!
+They make our shoulder season and off-season life on the Cape and Islands not only possible but enjoyable!

-Let’s take a look at 10 Great Ways to Support Local Businesses on Cape Cod and the Islands in the Winter:
+10 Great Ways to Support Local Businesses on Cape Cod in the Shoulder Season:

 1. Buy Gift Certificates